williamwutq/game_HappyHex/README.md

    This theme is packaged inside `special.Halloween` and contained in `special.FeatureFactory` with the class tag `java.awt.Color` and
    `java.awt.Font`.

+### Auto Play
+The auto play feature will be added in the future.
+With a click of a button, the player will be able to enjoy hands-off automatic piece placement in the
+"HappyHex" game.
+There would a button starting and stopping the automatic playing of the game.
+Mainwhile, the player may also place pieces manually, and
+Their intervention will pause the autoplay until the player starts it again.
+Separately, one button will enable the player to see engine suggestions of piece placements.
+The first game engine will be build with random moves, and will not support suggestions.
+The more advanced version of Auto Play will feature methods to score positions of placements and suggests placements accordingly.
+As for now, code in game piece and game engine are gradually build to support position scoring and future machine learning.
+The final result of Auto Play will incorporate [machine learning](#develop--machine-learning), which will enable better game results and even personalized game play.

 ## Development
 ### Contribution